 The Global Colon Cancer Association (GCCA) advocates for equitable access to quality colorectal cancer screenings, testing, treatments, and care, because where you live should not determine whether you can prevent or survive colorectal cancer.
 As both a membership-based umbrella organization and a patient advocacy organization, GCCA works toward this goal by amplifying and supporting the efforts of our member organizations, by developing adaptable advocacy and educational materials for our members, and by conducting our own advocacy, education, and initiatives that ensure patients are at the heart of all policy discussions.

-The Global Colon Cancer Association was formed in 2011 by Jola Gore-Booth, CEO of EuropaColon and Andrew Spiegel, co-founder and former CEO of the US based Colon Cancer Alliance (CCA).
-These organizations are the leaders in their nations in the CRC patient advocacy arena.
+The Global Colon Cancer Association was formed in 2011 by Jola Gore-Booth, co-founder and former CEO of EuropaColon, and Andrew Spiegel, co-founder and former CEO of the Colorectal Cancer Alliance.